alishbaimran/DataWrapperData/README.md

 ## Flying Etiquette: How Often Can You Get Up?

-I chose to explore the question: **"On a 6-hour flight from NYC to LA, how many times is it acceptable to get up if you're not in an aisle seat?"**
-This topic caught my interest because it reflects a common but often unspoken social dilemma in air travel.
-It combines etiquette, personal comfort, and social norms — making it both relatable and revealing.
+I picked this question because it’s something almost everyone who's flown has experienced — being stuck in the middle or window seat and needing to get up, whether it’s to use the bathroom, stretch, or grab something from the overhead bin.
+It can feel awkward asking the aisle person to move, especially multiple times.
+It’s one of those unspoken social rules on planes, and I was curious to see where most people draw the line.

-The chart below visualizes the responses from over 1,000 participants.
-Most people (296) believe it’s acceptable to get up **three times**, followed by **two times** (277).
-Very few respondents (13) said it’s not okay to get up at all.
-This suggests that most travelers are willing to tolerate some movement — but within reason.
+The chart shows that most people (296) think getting up **three times** during a 6-hour flight is fine, with **two times** coming in close behind (277).
+Only 13 people said it’s not okay to get up at all, which tells me that most people are understanding as long as you're not overdoing it.

 ![Flying Etiquette Chart](9eMTe-on-a-6-hour-flight-from-nyc-to-la-how-many-times-is-it-acceptable-to-get-up-if-you-re-not-in-an-aisle-seat-.png)